/ ComfyUI / Comfy Cloud Launch: Browser-Based ComfyUI Goes Live

 First Workflow: Start with a simple text-to-image workflow to understand the interface.
 The platform provides default workflows that demonstrate basic functionality.

 Load a pre-made workflow from the examples library, modify the text prompt to describe what you want to generate, select your preferred model from the dropdown, and click Queue Prompt to start generation.
+If you're struggling with prompt crafting or getting unexpected results, check out our guide on why ComfyUI generated faces look weird and quick fixes.

 Importing Existing Workflows: